qmk/qmk_firmware/docs/arm_debugging.md

 Reset your keyboard.

 Press the bug icon and if all goes well you should soon find yourself in the Debug perspective.
-Here the program counter will pause at the beginning of the main function and way for you to press Play.
-Most of the features of all debuggers work on ARM MCUs but for exact details google is your friend!
+Here the program counter will pause at the beginning of the main function and wait for you to press Play.
+Most of the features of all debuggers work on Arm MCUs but for exact details Google is your friend!

 Happy debugging!